jundalisay/sp/content/en/superphysics/principles/definitions.md

-[Magnetic Field](/material/principles/part-3/chapter-03c/) | The flow of virtual photons around that hole Magnetic Moment | A hole in particles for virtual photons to pass through Magnetism | The tendency for materials to attract and repel independent of gravitation [Monad](/material/principles/part-1/chapter-05/) | A 1-dimensional Substance Particle Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma thorugh the aether, to arrive at the nature of a particle
+[Magnetic Field](/material/principles/part-3/chapter-03c/) | The flow of virtual photons around that hole Magnetic Moment | A hole in particles for virtual photons to pass through Magnetism | The tendency for materials to attract and repel independent of gravitation Medium | how a substance is perceived [Monad](/material/principles/part-1/chapter-05/) | A 1-dimensional Substance Particle Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma thorugh the aether, to arrive at the nature of a particle
 Quantum | the smallest unit of Substance
-Quantum of Aether | Qoa | Substance of idea, feeling, or the abstract mind or soul that has those ideas and feelings Quantum of Space-time | Qost | Invisible spacetime particles in the Spatial Layer [Substance](/research/descartes/meditations/part-3c/) | A Cartesian Substance subject to measurement [Spin](/material/principles/part-3/chapter-06/) | Orientation of that particle relative to the virtual photon Spin Number | Ratio of Virtual Photons needed to rotate the particle.
+Quantum of Aether | Qoa | Substance of idea, feeling, or the abstract mind or soul that has those ideas and feelings Quantum of Space-time | Qost | Invisible spacetime particles in the Spatial Layer [Substance](/research/descartes/meditations/part-3c/) | A Cartesian Substance subject to measurement; the essence of things or identities that we perceive
+[Spin](/material/principles/part-3/chapter-06/) | Orientation of that particle relative to the virtual photon Spin Number | Ratio of Virtual Photons needed to rotate the particle.
 1/2 spin means 2 virtual photons are needed for each rotation
 Spirit | An aethereal entity